 - Make budgeting automatic: Schedule rent, loan repayment, or other mandatory expenses to be automatically paid on your payday.
 This will prevent you from accidentally spending that money on discretionary expenses.
 You can also schedule automatic transfers into your savings or retirement accounts.
 You can either do this automatically through your online bank accounts, by setting up different accounts where percentages of your paycheck can be deposited, or by using a budget app that can access your bank account.

 - Work towards a goal: Sticking to a budget can be difficult, especially if you aren't used to regulating your spending.
-To motivate yourself, set a goal that you are saving toward: eliminating debt, building an emergency fund, getting to the point where you have more discretionary income, saving for travel, or any other goal that you are determined to meet.
+To motivate yourself, set a goal that you are saving toward: eliminating debt, building an emergency fund, getting to the point where you have more discretionary income, saving for travel, or any other goal you are determined to meet.
 Working toward a set goal can keep you focused and remind you why sticking to a budget is worth it.

 Why You Should Keep Budgeting

-Once you have your finances under control, have eliminated debt, or have met other financial goals that you set, that doesn't mean you should stop budgeting.
+Once you have your finances under control, have eliminated debt, or have met other financial goals you set, that doesn't mean you should stop budgeting.

-Sticking to a budget makes it less likely that you will accumulate debt or end up with large expenses that you have no way to meet.
+Sticking to a budget makes it less likely you will accumulate debt or end up with large expenses you have no way to meet.
 It also allows you to save money for fun expenses, such as travel, and eventually get to the point where you can build wealth through investing.

 Even when you have plenty of money to meet your mandatory and discretionary expenses, budgeting is still an essential part of smart personal finance.
 Using a budget allows you to understand your financial situation and manage your money.
 It puts you in control, rather than allowing your money to control you.